claudecodeguide.dev

 claude

-Once Claude Code starts, type this prompt:
+Once Claude Code starts, type:

 Create a simple HTML page that says Hello World with some nice styling